ETS2LA/Euro-Truck-Simulator-2-Lane-Assist/FAQ/tracking.md

 ==-
 |||

-!!!secondary TLDR
-By default all optional settings are set off.
-If you don't touch these settings, no data will ever be saved on the server.
-!!!

 ### How we store data.
 Everything collected is stored on my own server.
 There are no backups online, and nothing leaves my own local network.
 Any exceptions to this are listed in the architecture section above.